 Ms. Hartz maintains an active pro bono practice centered on public benefits, indigent defense, and voting rights.
 She successfully argued on behalf of a prisoner in Robert Williams v.
 Wexford Health Sources, resulting in a precedential opinion from the Seventh Circuit.
 She previously served as an associate trustee of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.

-Ms. Hartz is a graduate of Yale Law School, where she served as a Coker Fellow in Constitutional Law.
-She received her Bachelor of Arts degree summa cum laude and with Honors from Dartmouth College.
-After graduating from law school, Ms. Hartz joined a litigation boutique in Washington, DC, where her practice focused on employment law and constitutional litigation.
-She also served as a law clerk for the Honorable Allyne R. Ross of the United States District Court for the Eastern District of New York and for the Honorable William J. Kayatta, Jr. of the United States Court of Appeals for the First Circuit.
+Ms. Hartz graduated from Yale Law School, where she was a Coker Fellow in Constitutional Law and Chair of Yale Law Women.
+She received her Bachelor of Arts degree summa cum laude and with honors from Dartmouth College.
+After graduating from law school, Ms. Hartz joined a litigation boutique in Washington, DC, where her practice focused on class actions and constitutional litigation.
+She also served as a law clerk for the Honorable Allyne R. Ross of the US District Court for the Eastern District of New York and for the Honorable William J. Kayatta, Jr. of the US Court of Appeals for the First Circuit.

 Ms. Hartz is admitted to practice in Maine and the District of Columbia.